mostlynobody/mcstatus-fastapi/README.md

 `podman run -d --pod minecraft --name mcstatus ghcr.io/mostlynobody/mcstatus-fastapi:latest`

-To see if you can reach the FastAPI container, you can simply get `/` and check for 204.
+To see if you can reach the FastAPI container, you can simply GET `/`.

-Then you can call the endpoint `/status` to check your Minecraft server.
+Then you can GET `/status` to check your Minecraft server.

 ## Configuration